okx-code/rankupbook/src/Basic-Configuration-Example/Confirmation-GUI.md

 ```
 The `index` starts at 0 and goes to 8, as you can see in the image below.
 ![index for ease of access](https://i.imgur.com/ObvOjki.png)
 To change the lore on the items in the UI to tell players how many xp levels they need for this rankup specifically, we'll use [Option 1](../Basic-Configuration-Example/Wrong-message.md#option-1).
-We could use [Option 2](../Basic-Configuration-Example/Wrong-message.md#option-2) to edit the UI for all rankup steps in the `locale`, but subsequent ranks may not utilize the same requirements which would display incorrect text in the lore like `Costs {AMOUNT xp-level} xp levels.`, similar to `You need {MONEY} money to rankup.`.
+We could use [Option 2](../Basic-Configuration-Example/Wrong-message.md#option-2) to edit the UI for all rankup steps in the `locale`, but subsequent ranks may not utilize the same requirements which would display incorrect text in the lore like `Costs {rank.requirement('xp-level').total | simple }} xp levels.`, similar to `You need {{ rank.requirement('money').total | money }} money to rankup.`.
 #### Modify your rankups.yml like so:
 ```yaml
 beginner: